-We’re proud to announce a new advertising campaign that speaks to the work we do, the families we support, and above all, the kids we help to have brighter, healthier futures.
+As we continue our advertising campaign, our work aims to speak to the work we do, the families we support, and above all, the kids we help to have brighter, healthier futures.

 Join us in celebrating the people - staff, advocates, and supporters - who make it all possible by telling us, in your own words, what “STRONGER” means to you.

 Children’s National is more than a hospital, so our advertising needs to be bigger and broader too.
 We are dedicated to healing kids when they are very sick, and doing everything that we can to prevent them from becoming ill in the first place.
-So above all, we wanted this new advertising to reflect our shared purpose: helping kids be happy, healthy, and thriving.
+So above all, we wanted our advertising to reflect our shared purpose: helping kids be happy, healthy and thriving.

 “Stronger” speaks to the work we do, the families we support, and above all, the kids we help to have brighter, healthier futures.
 We are stronger, because no one brings together collective expertise and shared purpose the way we do.
 Our work helps make families stronger, too.
 Because they gain confidence in knowing their children will be cared for by the best, most dedicated experts in the region.
 And stronger is at the heart of our vision for the future, where we become more focused on helping kids avoid getting sick in the first place.
 At Children’s National, we don’t just want kids to grow up.
 We want them to grow up stronger.

 This year, we created new advertisements and revamped our existing advertisements to build upon the strength of the campaign and our brand.
 Our new work continues to show parents that from the moment a child comes to Children’s National Hospital, while they are with us, and well after they’ve returned home, we will always be by their side.
 We are a top-ranked children’s hospital, and we are experts in caring for children.